ModelValidationProgram/MVP-NonClinalAF/README.md

 metadata for details.
 - `sim_ouput_20220428_metadata/` metadata for the base simulation outputs
 - `multipheno_multienvi/` - scripts and code for the complex multivariate simulations

-* `figures_20220428_20220726` - Figure outputs for manuscript.
-The first
-date refers to the simulation code date, the second date refers to the final figure generation
-* `examples_20220428_20220726` example of the
-files that are produced from all the code for a single seed.
-See `sim_ouput_20220428_metadata` for file metadata